All Episodes

 Well, it's political expediency.

-Uh you see them ignoring it and acting as if it's not happening when it is.
+So, for the sake of political expediency, you see quiet, you see silence, you see them ignoring it and acting as if it's not happening when it is.

-And then when you have someone call it out, right?
+And then, when you have someone call it out, right?

-Uh yourself or someone like Donald Trump that talks about the violence in the inner cities, we become outraged because black Americans feel like a white person shouldn't speak to the violence in their community.
+Yourself or someone like Donald Trump that talks about the violence in the inner cities, we become outraged because black Americans feel like a white person shouldn't speak to the violence in their community.

 But if he was black saying the same things, they would embrace him.

-Yeah, well, uh and then we then we have the issue of the.
+So, you know, it's yeah, well, then we have the issue of now.

-Now, why why does he embrace a group like Black Lives Matter?
+Why does he embrace a group like Black Lives Matter?

 I don't even remember what year.

-It was what in the nineteen sixties or seventies?
+It was in the 1960s or 70s.

 It was so far back.

-Why do they get access and invitations from Hillary Clinton uh to consult with her on criminal justice matters?
+Why do they get access and invitations from Hillary Clinton to consult with her on criminal justice matters?

 They keep consistent with the victimology narrative.

-You tell young black, young black girls, young black boys, you wake up in the morning and you look in the mirror and you don't see a uh an American that can control their own fate and destiny, but you see a victim.
+And that's when you force the black community, you tell young black, young black girls, young black boys, you wake up in the morning and you look in the mirror and you don't see an American that can control their own fate and destiny, but you see a victim.

-You see a victim of racism around every corner under every carpet.
+You see a victim of racism around every corner, under every carpet.

 And that type of victimization cripples you.